Mikejo5000/vsts-docs-pr/docs/git/gitatscale/gvfs-architecture.md

 In our initial designs, GVFS would look at the current HEAD commit, and parse the tree objects referenced by that commit to know what directories and files ought to exist in the working directory.
-This makes sense conceptually - when you run a command like `git checkout`, that's exactly what Git does; it takes a commit, walks through its trees and blobs, and lays down files and directories accordingly.
+This makes sense conceptually.
+When you run a command like `git checkout`, that's exactly what Git does; it takes a commit, walks through its trees and blobs, and lays down files and directories accordingly.
 So what GVFS used to do is monitor the HEAD for changes, and whenever GvFlt asked for the contents of a